 Log on to your bank account online and go to the statements section.
 Bring up copies of each statement listed until you find the transaction you are looking for.
-Note the date of the transaction and the amount, along with the transaction ID number as listed on the statement.
-Call or visit your bank to get more information on the transaction.
-The more information you can supply the bank, the more information they will be able to give you about the specific transaction you are trying to trace.
+Note the date and the amount for the unknown transaction on the bank statement.
+Also, get the transaction ID number and any company name or identifier that is listed on the bank statement.

 If the transaction you are trying to trace goes back further than your online statements, you need to do some more research to get the information you need.
 Review your paper account statements carefully to find the transaction in question.
 Depending on your bank, you may be able to see anywhere from six months to two or more years of account activity online.

-After you have tracked down the paper statement that contains the questionable transaction, the next step is to gather as much information as you can about that transaction.
+After you have tracked down the paper statement that contains the questionable transaction, the next step is find transaction details and gather as much information as you can about that transaction.
 Circle the date of the transaction, the name of the individual or business to which the payment was made, and any transaction ID number.